How to Wax Your Own Eyebrows Using Sally Hansen All Over Body Wax Kit

 Anywhere cosmetics are sold

 To preface, I have used the Sally Hansen wax every time I have done my eyebrows at home.
-I have found that the wax works great, but if you have sensitive skin there may be some redness present afterwards, so it's imperative that you moisturize after you are done.
+I have found that the wax works great, but if you have sensitive skin there may be some redness present afterward, so it's imperative that you moisturize after you are done.
 Apply aloe if needed as well.

 In addition, the box comes with waxing strips and thick popsicle sticks to help with your waxing.
 For your eyebrows, the popsicle sticks that come in the kit are a little bit too large.
 I find that I make way too many mistakes and often pull too much hair out when I use the large sticks.
 For this reason, I recommend using smaller, skinnier sticks that will allow you to be more precise.